The best way to dry weed

 Drying racks can be used with buds that have been removed from sticks, and they can also be used to dry whole branches at a time.

-Since your buds are sitting flat they won’t dry as evenly in drying racks.
+Since your buds are sitting flat they may not dry as evenly in drying racks.
 Air won’t flow around them the same way, and the bottom of buds might not dry as evenly as the top.
-But if you shuffle them around every other day that will help.
+Use a small fan to gently circulate air in the area around your drying rack.
+But don’t point the fan right at the rack, it’s better to point it at a nearby wall or tent wall to keep air moving gently around it.

 Drying marijuana in grow tents